ThaiTechTales/aws/real-time-data-processing-iot/README.md

 - **Kinesis Data Streams:** A real-time data streaming service that enables the continuous capture and processing of large volumes of data from multiple sources.
 It supports real-time analytics, data transformation, and event-driven applications.
 - **AWS Lambda:** A serverless compute service that automatically runs code in response to events, such as data arriving in a Kinesis stream, without the need to manage servers.
 It scales automatically based on the workload.
 - **Amazon DynamoDB:** A fully managed NoSQL database service that offers fast and predictable performance with seamless scalability.
 It stores the processed data in a key-value format for real-time querying.
-- **AWS QuickSight:** A business intelligence service that allows users to create and share interactive dashboards and visualizations from various data sources, including DynamoDB.
+- **AWS QuickSight:** A business intelligence service that allows users to create and share interactive dashboards and visualisations from various data sources, including DynamoDB.
 - **AWS Glue:** A serverless ETL (Extract, Transform, Load) service that prepares and transforms data for analytics.
 It can move data from DynamoDB to Redshift for more complex querying.
 - **Amazon Redshift:** A fast, scalable data warehouse service designed for large-scale data analysis and complex queries.
 It integrates with AWS Glue for deep analytical processing.
 - **ETL (Extract, Transform, Load):** A process in data integration that involves extracting data from source systems, transforming it into a suitable format, and loading it into a target system for analysis.